Resolver for Home Networks¶

 192.168.0.2) fall within the

-To prepare our config we are going to modify the existing config in
+To prepare our configuration we are going to modify the existing configuration in

 /etc/unbound/unbound.conf.
 If you open the file for the first time, you